codyhxyz/claude-plugins/README.md

 *agentic scaffolding for thinking alongside LLMs.*

-i build things constantly, things i deeply care about. i keep finding heuristics that work for me, and if they work for me they probably work for someone else too. so in the spirit of open-sourcing myself, i'm open-sourcing the heuristics as plugins. these are ways i work with claude.
+i build things constantly, things i deeply care about. along the way i keep finding little heuristics that work for me, and if they work for me they probably work for someone else too. so in the spirit of open-sourcing myself, i'm open-sourcing the heuristics as plugins. this is how i work with claude.

 <p>
   <a href="LICENSE"><img src="https://img.shields.io/badge/license-MIT-blue.svg" alt="License"></a>